VidyaKamath1089/HUMAN-FOLLOWER-ON-RASPBERRY-PI/README.md

    <img src="https://github.com/VidyaKamath1089/HUMAN-FOLLOWER-ON-RASPBERRY-PI/blob/main/car3.jpg" >
 </p>

-While the robot is tracking / following the object, working of tracking algorithm and Robot's view is accessed on a a different device using VNC remote desktop.
+While the robot is tracking / following the object, working of tracking algorithm and Robot's view is accessed on a different device using VNC remote desktop.
 Using OpenCV, a robot's perspective with an information overlay is produced.
 The image below displays a frame with numerous overlays.

 <p align="center">
    <img src="https://github.com/VidyaKamath1089/HUMAN-FOLLOWER-ON-RASPBERRY-PI/blob/main/RoboView.jpg" >